 Why Test Products?

 To prevent bears from learning to seek easy foods from humans.
-One way testing achieves this is by preventing ineffective products from “training” bears in the wild to break into them.
+Testing achieves this is by preventing ineffective products from “training” bears in the wild to break into them.
 Testing can help break the cycle that can lead to human injuries and dead bears.
-Another contribution testing can make is preventing limited financial resources from being wasted on products that don’t work.
+Another contribution testing makes is preventing limited financial resources from being wasted on products that don’t work.

 How Are Products Tested?